Report on SLO County Jail details abuse, violence

 Between January 2012 and June 2020, 16 inmates died while in jail custody, many under questionable circumstances.

 On Jan.
-22, 2017, Andrew Holland, 36, died of a pulmonary embolism in his lung after being strapped in a restraint chair, with his legs and arms shackled, for more than 46 hours, which was exclusively reported on by CalCoastNews following a year long investigation into allegations of mistreatment of inmates.
+22, 2017, Andrew Holland, 36, died of a pulmonary embolism in his lung after being strapped in a restraint chair, with his legs and arms shackled, for more than 46 hours, which was exclusively reported by CalCoastNews following a year long investigation into allegations of mistreatment of inmates.

 Ten days earlier, a judge ordered that Holland be involuntarily medicated and that he be sent to a psychiatric facility, but county staff failed to comply.